tomjemmett/tjmt.uk/content/en/blog/20211111-github_actions.md

 Hopefully the explanation can be of use to you in creating your own actions!
 One thing that isn't mentioned below is this was a bit of a painful process to create, with many, many failures along the way.
-Creating GitHub actions can be a painful process if you do encounter build failures, but persistance does pay off!
+Creating GitHub actions can be a painful process if you do encounter build failures, but persistence does pay off!

 ### full yaml file